Sharingan1112/Shuttergram/README.md

 * [x] update profile pic

 # Shuttergram
-This is a dummy instagram website created using bootstarp and php good work
+This is a dummy instagram website created using bootstrap and php good work